Forest stand

-A forest stand is a contiguous community of trees sufficiently uniform in composition, structure, age, size, class, distribution, spatial arrangement, site quality, condition, or location to distinguish it from adjacent communities.
+A forest stand is a contiguous community of trees sufficiently uniform in composition, structure, age, size, class, distribution, spatial arrangement, condition, or location on a site of uniform quality to distinguish it from adjacent communities.

 A forest is a "collection of stands" also utilizing the practices of forestry.
 Stand level modelling is a type of modelling in the forest sciences in which the main unit is a forested stand.

 Stand description

 A forest stand is commonly described as in 10ths or 10%s.
 Thus a ratio could be given of: 3 Ponderosa pines, 2 mangrove trees, 5 silver spruces.
 If there was a mixed stand that stand mix could be described as mixed up to 10%, mixed 10–40% and a mixed stand over that amount.

 The form of mixing of the tree types is commonly given as: